1932 Recordings of

 IX.
 Du sendest mir einen Liebesblick - You cast me a loving glance (Tove)

 X. Du wunderliche Tove! - Wonderful Tove!
 (Waldemar)

-We witness the deep and unfulfilled love between King Waldemar and Tove
+We witness the deep and unfulfilled love between King Waldemar and Tove in this lush music.

 Click here to listen to (download) Gurrelieder Part 1 - 4.
 Tove and Waldemar - IX, X

 5. XI.
 Orchestral Interlude